jacobdoh51/Patient_Outcome_Analysis/README.md

 # Patient_Outcome_Analysis
-A project o analyze clinical data and visualize patient health trends.
+A project of analyze clinical data and visualize patient health trends.